Skip to main content

 What the Bill says: The Bill would meaningfully lower the hurdles of the process by removing the 40% threshold and the initial requirement to show majority support is likely.
 The Bill would also give the government the power to reduce the required threshold for union membership to as low as 2% of the proposed bargaining unit through future secondary legislation.

-What next: The government will consult on additional provisions to strengthen the existing restrictions on unfair practices during trade union recognition processes.
+What next: As part of a new consultation launched on 21 October 2024, the government is consulting on additional provisions to strengthen the existing restrictions on unfair practices during trade union recognition processes.

 Read more: